Call Now 24/7 - Free Consultation! 844-686-5397

-Contact today for a free consultation with our construction accident lawyers.
-We charge no fee unless we win your case.
+Contact us today to schedule a free consultation.
+Our lawyers are available 24/7, and there’s no fee unless we win your case.

 How Often Do Construction Accidents Occur in Allentown, PA?

-Construction accidents in Pennsylvania often lead to severe injuries that can permanently affect a worker’s ability to earn a living.
+Construction accidents in Pennsylvania are relatively common and often lead to severe injuries that can permanently affect a worker’s ability to earn a living.
 In Allentown alone, hundreds of workers face unsafe conditions daily, with incidents ranging from equipment failures to structural collapses.
 According to recent OSHA data, approximately 20% of workplace fatalities occur in the industry, with falls remaining the leading cause of serious injuries.
+The U.S. Bureau of Labor Statistics revealed there were 30 fatal construction accidents in Pennsylvania in 2023.

-The development boom in Allentown has led to increased number of incidents for crew members, particularly in circumstances with downtown development projects and residential expansions.
-Our firm’s experience with Lehigh Valley workers’ comp practices, safety regulations, and court systems allows us to identify all potential sources of how a company may be liable for damages for injured victims.
+The development boom in Allentown has led to an increase in incidents involving crew members, particularly around downtown development projects and residential expansions.
+Munley Law’s experience with Lehigh Valley workers’ comp practices, safety regulations, and court systems allows us to identify all potential sources of how a company may be liable for damages for injured victims.

-Your Rights After a Construction Injury Accident in Allentown
+What Are Your Rights After a Construction Accident Injury in Allentown, PA?

 Every contractor in Pennsylvania has specific rights after an injury on the job.
 Beyond workers’ compensation benefits, you may be entitled to additional benefits if third parties contributed to your workplace incident.
 This can include general contractors, subcontractors, equipment manufacturers, or property owners.

-Whether you work in residential development, commercial building, or infrastructure projects, Pennsylvania law protects your right to:
+Whether you work in residential development, commercial building, or infrastructure projects, Pennsylvania law (77 P.S.A.) protects your right to:

 We’ve seen insurance companies pressure injured crew on behalf of their client to return to work too soon or accept inadequate settlements despite being at fault.
 At Munley Law, we make sure our clients understand the full value of their lawsuit before making any decisions.